IanHeywood/oxkat/README.md

 * This was originally just a place to store my MeerKAT processing recipes.
 The procedures have improved a lot over time.
 Busyness, laziness, and the always-present goal of speeding up the experimentation cycle has led to increased automation of these procedures.

 * Several people have since found these scripts useful, and I hope that you do too.
-I have spent time on text such as this and improved user-friendliness in that hope.
+I have spent time on text such as this and tried to improve user-friendliness in that hope.

-* I think the underlying recipes are pretty good, and for fields without anything apocalyptically bright or extended you should hopefully get a science-grade map after the 2GC stage without trying.
+* I think the underlying recipes are pretty good, and for fields without anything apocalyptically bright or extended you should hopefully get decent map after the 2GC stage without trying.

 * Many parameters can be adjusted in the [config](oxkat/config.py) file, however many others are still buried, and things like naming schemes are fairly hard-wired.